 Owen is a boy like any other ordinary little boy.
 He loves to play the ukulele and he loves to sing.
 But speaking does not come easily to Owen.
-He speaks in bits and bobs.
-He finds that anything is possible with love, kindness and patience.
+He talks in bits and bobs.
+And, he finds that anything is possible with love, kindness and patience.

 Tagline: Your voice is s t r o n g e r than you think.

 Illustrator: Debasmita Dasgupta

 Rating: Children’s Picture Book

 Nominations: Readers’ Choice Awards; Reading with Your Kids; Book of the Month (diversity)